saulfabregwiivc/FCEUXTX/README.txt

 - Reverted moved app version in credits box info
 - Reworked UI PNG images (improved colors, shadow effects and logo)
 - Added option to turn it on/off swap duty cycles to simulate sound of some NES clones
-- Added audio settings in game menu (thanks Bladeoner)
+- Added audio settings in game menu (thanks Bladeoner!)
 - Removed menu music (use a bg_music.ogg file in root fceuxtx folder)
 - Updated French translation
 - Changed root folder name to fceuxtx